sungurtekin01/product-pipeline-agent-toolkit/README.md

 - Check you're running scripts from the project root

 ### "ModuleNotFoundError: No module named 'baml_client'"
-- Run `baml-cli generate --from ./baml_src --to ./baml_client`
+- Run `baml generate` to create the Python client
-- Ensure BAML CLI is installed: `npm install -g @boundaryml/baml`
+- Ensure BAML CLI v0.213.0 is installed: `npm install -g @boundaryml/baml@0.213.0`
 - Make sure to run scripts with `PYTHONPATH=.` to include the current directory in the Python path

 ### "baml-py version mismatch" or "baml-py is likely out of date"
 - This means the baml_client was generated with a different version of baml-py
-- The requirements.txt pins baml-py to version 0.213.0 to match the generated client
+- The requirements.txt pins baml-py to version 0.213.0 to match BAML CLI v0.213.0
-- If you regenerate the baml_client with `baml-cli generate`, you may need to update the baml-py version in requirements.txt to match
+- Both the Python package (baml-py) and CLI tool must be version 0.213.0

 ### "FileNotFoundError" when running scripts
 - Ensure you're running from the project root, not from `scripts/` directory